-What is Futures Trading in Crypto?
+What Is Futures Trading In Crypto?

-Though Bitcoin derivatives are a new frontier in the financial markets, they have rapidly gained popularity to become one of the most traded products.
+As Bitcoin derivatives are a new frontier in the financial markets, they have rapidly gained popularity to become one of the most traded products.
 At the forefront is the Bitcoin futures which have become the most traded cryptocurrency derivative since 2017.
 The average daily trading volume of Bitcoin futures is about 3,500 contracts with an accumulative value of over $100 billion.
 Considering that the value of Bitcoin in the spot market has considerably dropped since December 2019, these figures are impressive.